-The Fund's accumulation categories, Vision MySuper/Vision Super Saver, receives both employer and employee contributions on a progressive basis.
-Employer contributions are normally based on a fixed percentage of employee earnings (for the year ended 30 June 2015, this was 9.5% required under Superannuation Guarantee legislation (for 2013/14, this was 9.25%)).
-Our commitment to defined contribution plans is limited to making contributions in accordance with our minimum statutory requirements.
-(There can be other agreements - ie contractual and or EA that require additional contributions) No further liability accrues to the employer as the superannuation benefits accruing to employees are represented by their share of the net assets of the Fund.
+The Fund's accumulation category, Vision MySuper/Vision Super Saver, receives both employer and employee contributions on a progressive basis.
+Employer contributions are normally based on a fixed percentage of employee earnings.
+For the year ended 30 June 2016, this was 9.5% (9.5% in 2014/15) as required under Superannuation Guarantee legislation.
+Our commitment to accumulation plans is limited to making contributions in accordance with our minimum statutory requirements.
+No further liability accrues to the employer as the superannuation benefits accruing to employees are represented by their share of the net assets of the Fund.

-The Superannuation Guarantee contribution rate is legislated to progressively increase to 12% by 2025.
-The Superannuation Guarantee rate will remain at 9.5% for 7 years, increasing to 10% from 1 July 2021, and eventually to 12% from 1 July 2025.
+The Superannuation Guarantee (SG) rate will remain at 9.5% for the next 5 years, increasing to 10% from 1 July 2021, and eventually to 12% from 1 July 2025.